Teenage Engineering OP-1

 The Teenage Engineering OP-1 is a synthesizer, sampler and sequencer designed and manufactured by the Stockholm-based company Teenage Engineering.
-The OP-1 is Teenage Engineering's first product; it was released in 2011 following an introduction at the NAMM Show.
+The OP-1 was Teenage Engineering's first product; it was released in 2011 following an introduction at the NAMM Show.
 It is also considered their core product.

 The OP-1 is well known for its unconventional design, AMOLED display, and the depth of its synthesis engines.

 Development

 Teenage Engineering was founded in 2005 by Jesper Kouthoofd, David Eriksson, Jens Rudberg and David Mollerstedt.
 The OP-1 is the first product developed by the company.
 At the time, the team consisted of nine engineers and software developers.
 Following an announcement at Frankfurt Musikmesse in 2009, they presented a prototype of the OP-1 at the 2010 NAMM Show in Anaheim, and it was released in the following year.

 The design of the OP-1 was influenced by the VL-Tone, a synthesizer and pocket calculator manufactured by Casio in 1979.
 The VL-1 is known for its toy-like novelty sounds and cheap build quality, as well as its inorganic design.
 In an interview with Damian Kulash of OK Go, CEO Kouthoofd explained that he worked in a music store when he was young, and he was inspired by Japanese synthesizers of the 1980s, such as the VL-Tone and the Casio SK-1, an inexpensive sampler.
 Kouthoofd has also stated that "limitations are OP-1's biggest feature".
 The synthesizer's designers attempted to use the limitation of physical hardware to encourage the unit to stimulate creativity, which might become unfocused in a limitless environment, such as a digital audio workstation.

 In 2012, Teenage Engineering introduced several "accessories" for the OP-1.
 These can be used to manipulate the unit's macro effect knobs.
 One of the accessories makes the OP-1 compatible with Lego gears and motors, which can be used to mechanically modulate low-frequency oscillators and other effects.

 The OP-1 became unavailable for a period from late 2018 to early 2019 due to Teenage Engineering exhausting their stock of the AMOLED display screen.
 Due to rumors that the synthesizer had been permanently discontinued, the resell value of the OP-1 dramatically increased to surpass its original retail price.
 In February, Teenage Engineering announced that they would resume production of the OP-1; however, the retail price increased by approximately 35% to cover the new parts and redesigned hardware.
 The price increase was met with criticism due to a perception of poor resource planning.